Melissa Blankenship (firstname.lastname@example.org), Boeing Plant 2 Project Manager, 503-326-5020

 En Espaņol: Si desea hablar con alguien en Espaņol, llame a: Michael Ortiz (firstname.lastname@example.org)

-Lower Duwamish Waterway Sitewide Information
+Lower Duwamish Waterway Superfund Site Information

 Early Action Cleanup Areas

-Boeing Plant 2 is a Resource Conservation and Recovery Act (RCRA) permitted hazardous waste facility.
+Plant 2 is a Resource Conservation and Recovery Act (RCRA) permitted hazardous waste facility.
 Boeing is under an EPA RCRA Order to investigate and study cleanup options for Plant 2.
-Boeing has already completed several interim measures to clean up or control high risk areas before the final cleanup, including: removed nearly a mile of PCB-contaminated joint caulk; cleaned up storm drains to reduce metals and PCBs; and treated contaminated groundwater.
+Boeing has already completed several interim measures to clean up or control high risk areas before the final cleanup, including: removing nearly a mile of PCB-contaminated joint caulk; cleaning up storm drains to reduce metals and PCBs; and treating contaminated groundwater.

 When the Lower Duwamish Waterway became a Superfund site, several “hot spot” areas of sediment contamination were targeted for cleanup before the larger Superfund cleanup.
 Boeing Plant 2 is one of these hot spot cleanups.
 Three other hot spot cleanups are nearby: Jorgensen Forge to the south and Terminal 117 across the waterway.
 Slip 4 to the north, was cleaned up in 2012.